RBLXUtils/FastSignal/README.md

 ---

-*Fast*Signal is an efficient Signal library, being easy to use, pretty fast, and pretty similar *syntax and behaviour* wise as Roblox's ScriptSignals and ScriptConnections.
+*Fast*Signal is an efficient Signal library, being easy to use, pretty fast, and pretty similar *syntax and behaviour* wise as Roblox's ScriptSignals.